plcharriere/seedbox/README.md

 ## Notes

+Services data and configurations are stored in `services/`.

-Default username for qBittorrent is `admin` and password is `adminadmin` (cf. [hub.docker.com/r/linuxserver/qbittorrent](https://hub.docker.com/r/linuxserver/qbittorrent))
+Default username for qBittorrent is `admin` and password is `adminadmin`.
+(cf. [hub.docker.com/r/linuxserver/qbittorrent](https://hub.docker.com/r/linuxserver/qbittorrent))

+qBittorrent downloads are stored in `services/qbittorrent/downloads/`.

+qBittorrent downloads folder is mounted in Jellyfin container at `/downloads`.